Adaptive Hamiltonian Variational Integrators and Symplectic Accelerated Optimization: Hamiltonian Variational Integrators

-Variational integrators are symplectic integrators derived by discretizing Hamilton's principle, versus discretizing Hamilton's equations directly.
-As a result, variational integrators are symplectic, preserve many invariants and momentum maps, as well as having excellent long-time near-energy preservation (see \cite{MaWe2001}).
-Traditionally, variational integrators have focused on the type I generating function known as the discrete Lagrangian, $L_d:Q \times Q \mapsto \mathbb{R}$.
+Variational integrators are derived by discretizing Hamilton's principle, instead of discretizing Hamilton's equations directly.
+As a result, variational integrators are symplectic, preserve many invariants and momentum maps, and have excellent long-time near-energy preservation (see \cite{MaWe2001}). \\

+\underline{\textbf{Type I:}} Traditionally, variational integrators have been designed based on the Type I generating function known as the discrete Lagrangian, $L_d:Q \times Q \mapsto \mathbb{R}$.
 The exact discrete Lagrangian of the true flow of Hamilton's equations can be represented in both a variational form and in a boundary-value form.
 The latter is given by

-where $q_{01}(0)=q_0,$ $q_{01}(h)=q_1,$ and $q_{01}$ satisfies the Euler--Lagrange equations over the time interval $[0,h]$.
-A variational integrator is defined by constructing an approximation to \eqref{exact_Ld}, $L_d:Q \times Q \mapsto \mathbb{R}$, and then applying the discrete Euler--Lagrange equations,
+where $q(0)=q_0,$ $q(h)=q_1,$ and $q$ satisfies the Euler--Lagrange equations over the time interval $[0,h]$.
+A variational integrator is defined by constructing an approximation $L_d:Q \times Q \mapsto \mathbb{R}$ to $L_d^E$, and then applying the discrete Euler--Lagrange equations,